photopea/Typr.js/README.md

 ## Right-to-left text direction

-Typr.U.glyphsToPath methods expect the sequence of characters / glyphs to be in a "view direction" (left to right).
-It may be different than the logical direction of characters in the memory.
-Typr.U.stringToGlyphs expects characters in the logical direction.
+There is a "view direction" (left to right) of glyphs, in which they are usually rendered.
+It may be different than the logical direction of characters in the memory (in which they are written).

+`Typr.U.stringToGlyphs` expects characters to be in the logical direction, while `Typr.U.glyphsToPath` method expects glyphs to be in the "view direction" (left to right).

-If your text contains e.g. only Arabic / Hebrew text, just reverse the array of glyphs after calling Typr.U.stringToGlyphs, before Typr.U.glyphsToPath.
+If your text contains e.g. only Arabic / Hebrew parts, just reverse the array of glyphs before calling `Typr.U.glyphsToPath`.
 When your text contains both RTL and LTR parts, reorder glyphs according to the Unicode BIDI algorithm (e.g. using [unicode-bidirectional](https://github.com/bbc/unicode-bidirectional)).